-After years of planning, designing, seminars, and anticipation, the unveiling of Platform Art and Art Research Enterprises Inc.’s “Friends of Freedom” memorial is scheduled for Sat., Nov.
+After years of planning, designing, seminars, and anticipation, the “Friends of Freedom” memorial by Platform Art and Art Research Enterprises Inc. was unveiled on Saturday, Nov.
 12 at 10 a.m. in Veterans’ Memorial Park on Lake Beulah Drive.

-The 7-ft bronze statue will commemorate The Buffalo Soldiers, an all-Black regiment of the Spanish-American War known for camping on the shores of Lake Wire.
-Now that our calendars are marked, we’re taking a moment to look deeper into the regiment’s history + presence in Lakeland.
+The 7-ft bronze statue commemorates The Buffalo Soldiers, an all-Black regiment of the Spanish-American War known for camping on the shores of Lake Wire.
+We hope you’re ready to jump back in time, because we’re taking a moment to look deeper into the regiment’s history and presence in Lakeland.

 Who were The Buffalo Soldiers?